Five Ways Your Business Can Benefit From GDPR

 1. Enhanced Cybersecurity

 Cyber Security breaches are now a major worry for organisations across the globe.
 According to Microsoft, the potential cost of cyber-crime to the global community is a staggering $500 billion, and a data breach will cost the average company about $3.8 million.
-As the scale and sophistication of these attacks grows, the GDPR provides an opportunity for security professionals to re-evaluate their cyber security strategies and implement changes that will protect EU Citizens’ personal data.
+As the scale and sophistication of these attacks grow, the GDPR provides an opportunity for security professionals to re-evaluate their cyber security strategies and implement changes that will protect EU Citizens’ personal data.

 The GDPR will ensure that only a few people within an organisation will have access to critical data, thereby reducing the chance of personal data falling into the wrong hands.
 Additionally, the GDPR requires that organisations disclose any personal data breaches to the relevant supervisory authority within 72 hours of detection.